jsumners/jrfom.com/content/posts/2017/12/29/sugar.md

 ridiculous amounts of fried foods, breads, and very few "healthy" foods.
 Actually, that's not quite true.
 In late August and all of September I was unable to ride my bicycle due to campaigning for public office (I lost).
-So I wasn't getting anywhere *near* the same amount of exersice as the previous summer.
+So I wasn't getting anywhere *near* the same amount of exercise as the previous summer.

 [netflix]: https://netflix.com
 [sugar_film]: http://www.imdb.com/title/tt3892434/